Is AI-Generated Art Ethical?

 In the same way, I propose that “Can machines produce art?” requires a problematic definition of what “art” is.
 Instead, we should ask a more pragmatic question: “Can machines produce art as we (as artists) can?”

-If an AI can produce art that’s indistinguishable from human art, then the AI is, for all practical purposes, it’s an artist.
+If an AI can produce art that’s indistinguishable from human art, then the AI is, for all practical purposes, an artist.

 AI-Generated Art is Derivative